Sexual assault reports increase at US military academies

 Associated Press

-WASHINGTON (AP) — Reported sexual assaults at the U.S. military academies increased sharply during the 2020-21 school year, as students returned to in-person classes during the coronavirus pandemic, according to several U.S. officials familiar with the reports.
+WASHINGTON (AP) — Reported sexual assaults at the U.S. military academies increased sharply during the 2020-21 school year, as students returned to in-person classes during the coronavirus pandemic.

 The increase continues what officials believe is an upward trend at the academies, despite an influx of new sexual assault prevention and treatment programs.